 Whistleblower protection legislation in accordance with EU Directive 2019/1937 will apply to all private sector organisations with over 50 employees.
 This means that our Group is not yet within the scope of the legislation in question.
-When the number of permanent employees exceeds 50, we will prepare an internal whistleblowing channel in accordance with the law.
+However, we prepared an online whistleblower channel in 2023, which we will launch in spring 2024.

-Nevertheless, we would already encourage our employees to report any potential safety deviations, unethical conduct or actions that violate or may violate the rules laid out in our ethical principles.
-Such reports can be submitted by emailing or calling our executives, Board of Directors or the relevant public authority, for example.
+We have also always encouraged our employees to report all potential safety deviations, unethical conduct or actions that violate - or potentially violate - the rules laid out in our ethical principles.
+It has been possible to submit such reports by emailing or calling our executives, Board of Directors or the relevant public authority, for example.